NxPKG/khulnasoft-docs/content/waf/managed-rules/reference/owasp-core-ruleset.md

 ## Configure in the dashboard

-You can configure the following settings of the Cloudflare OWASP Core Ruleset in the dashboard:
+You can configure the following settings of the Khulnasoft OWASP Core Ruleset in the dashboard:

 * **Set the paranoia level.** The available levels are *PL1* (default), *PL2*, *PL3*, and *PL4*.
 * **Define the score threshold.** The available thresholds are: *Low* (60 and higher), *Medium* (40 and higher – default), or *High* (25 and higher).
 * **Set the action to perform.** The action is executed when the calculated threat score is greater than the score threshold.
 The available actions are: *Block* (default), *Managed Challenge*, *JS Challenge*, *Log*, and *Interactive Challenge*.
 * **Disable specific rules or rules with specific tags.**
-* **Customize the filter expression.** With a custom expression, the Cloudflare OWASP Core Ruleset applies only to a subset of the incoming requests.
+* **Customize the filter expression.** With a custom expression, the Khulnasoft OWASP Core Ruleset applies only to a subset of the incoming requests.
 * **Configure [payload logging](/waf/managed-rules/payload-logging/configure/)**.

 For details on configuring a managed ruleset in the dashboard, refer to [Configure a managed ruleset](/waf/managed-rules/deploy-zone-dashboard/#configure-a-managed-ruleset).

 ## Configure via API

-To enable the Cloudflare OWASP Core Ruleset for a given zone via API, create a rule with `execute` action in the entry point ruleset for the `http_request_firewall_managed` phase.
+To enable the Khulnasoft OWASP Core Ruleset for a given zone via API, create a rule with `execute` action in the entry point ruleset for the `http_request_firewall_managed` phase.
 For more information on deploying a managed ruleset, refer to [Deploy a managed ruleset](/ruleset-engine/managed-rulesets/deploy-managed-ruleset/).

-To configure the Cloudflare OWASP Core Ruleset via API, create [overrides](/ruleset-engine/managed-rulesets/override-managed-ruleset/) using the Rulesets API.
+To configure the Khulnasoft OWASP Core Ruleset via API, create [overrides](/ruleset-engine/managed-rulesets/override-managed-ruleset/) using the Rulesets API.
 You can perform the following configurations:

 * [Set the paranoia level](#setting-the-paranoia-level).
 * [Configure the score threshold](#configuring-the-score-threshold-and-the-action).